TUDelft-PRIME-Books/Linear-Algebra/Chapter4/BasisAndDimension.md

 :url: https://embed.grasple.com/exercises/2f4a3540-9454-4b49-ac4c-0aae22fd5b50?id=70657
 :label: grasple_exercise_4_2_18
 :dropdown:
-:description: To find the rank of a matrix with certain properties
+:description: To find the rank of a matrix with certain properties.

 ::::::